Tirthankara: Samavasarana

-After attaining kevalajñāna, the tirthankara preaches the path to liberation in the samavasarana.
-According to Jain texts, devas (heavenly beings) erect the heavenly pavilion where devas, humans, and animals assemble to hear the tirthankara.
+After attaining kevalajñāna, the tirthaṅkara preaches the path to liberation in the samavasarana.
+According to Jain texts, devas (heavenly beings) erect the heavenly pavilion where devas, humans, and animals assemble to hear the tirthaṅkara.
 A samavasarana is a three-level structure.
 The lowest level, made of rajat (silver), is the parking space for vehicles.
 The second is the svarna (gold) level.
 All animals reside in the svarna level, while the highest level, made of precious gems, is reserved for various important figures, such as kings and their families, the devas and the ascetics.
-Humans and animals hear a tirthankara's speech in their language.
+Humans and animals hear a tirthaṅkara's speech in their language.
 It is believed that during this speech, there is no unhappiness for miles around the site.

-Tīrthaṅkaras of the present cosmic age
+List of Tīrthaṅkaras

 Jainism postulates that time has no beginning or end.
 It moves like the wheel of a cart.
 The wheel of time is divided into two halves, Utsarpiṇī (ascending half cycle) and Avasarpiṇī (descending half cycle).
-24 tirthankaras are born in each half of this cycle.
-In Jain tradition, the tirthankaras were royal in their final lives, and Jain texts record details of those lives.
+24 tirthaṅkaras are born in each half of this cycle.
+In Jain tradition, the tirthaṅkaras were royal in their final lives, and Jain texts record details of those lives.
 Their clan and families are also among those recorded in legendary stories.
-According to Jain canons, Rishabhanatha, the first tirthankara, founded the Ikshvaku dynasty, from which 21 other tirthankaras rose over time.
-Two tirthankaras – Munisuvrata, the 20th, and Neminatha, the 22nd – belonged to the Harivamsa dynasty.
+According to Jain canons, Rishabhanatha, the first tirthaṅkara, founded the Ikshvaku dynasty, from which 21 other tirthaṅkaras rose over time.
+Two tirthaṅkaras – Munisuvrata, the 20th, and Neminatha, the 22nd – belonged to the Harivamsa dynasty.

-In Jain tradition, the 20 tirthankaras attained moksha on Mount Shikharji, in the present Indian state of Jharkhand.
-Rishabhanatha attained nirvana on Mount Ashtāpada (Mount Kailash), Vasupujya in Champapuri, Bihar, Neminatha on Mount Girnar, Gujarat, and Mahavira, the last tirthankara, at Pawapuri, near modern Patna.
-Twenty-one of the tirthankaras are said to have attained moksha in the kayotsarga (standing meditation posture), while Rishabhanatha, Neminatha, and Mahavira are said to have done so in the Padmasana (lotus position).
+In Jain tradition, the 20 tirthaṅkaras attained moksha on Mount Shikharji, in the present Indian state of Jharkhand.
+Rishabhanatha attained nirvana on Mount Ashtāpada (Mount Kailash), Vasupujya in Champapuri, Bihar, Neminatha on Mount Girnar, Gujarat, and Mahavira, the last tirthaṅkara, at Pawapuri, near modern Patna.
+Twenty-one of the tirthaṅkaras are said to have attained moksha in the kayotsarga (standing meditation posture), while Rishabhanatha, Neminatha, and Mahavira are said to have done so in the Padmasana (lotus position).